-- (i) Before you begin - You must prepare setup_data.yaml for your pod beforehand.
-To create setup_data.yaml, see setup_data.yaml.C_Series_EXAMPLE file. - You can upload only one blueprint at a time. - 1.
+- You must prepare setup\data.yaml for your pod beforehand.
+To create setup\data.yaml, see setup\data.yaml.C\Series\EXAMPLE file. - You can upload only one blueprint at a time. - 1.
 Log into UM as pod user and select the pod on the landing page.
 If you have not registered the pod on UM node, see Registering New Pod to UM - 2.
 From the navigation pane, choose Pod Setup > Blueprint Management. - 3.
 Click Create Blueprint icon.